Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 So, you have an adorable rabbit for a pet, and you’ve been wondering if you should start taking them outside for a walk.
 Dogs tend to wear collars most of the time, as this makes it easier to attach a leash for going on a walk.
 So, why not your rabbit?

-It is highly recommended that you do not put a collar on your rabbit!
-It’s unsafe and could cause your rabbit discomfort or even death.
+Collars are unsafe for rabbits and you should never use one on your pet.
 Harnesses can be okay, though, if you can find the right one and ensure that it fits your bunny correctly.

 We go over why collars are so dangerous for bunnies and what you can use instead.
 Your rabbit’s safety is what matters most.